Katherine Medland Spence: 2024–25 season

 Medland Spence made her international senior debut at age 24 at the 2024 CS Warsaw Cup.
 In Warsaw, Medland Spence placed first in both the short program and the free skate to unexpectedly claim the event title over Ekaterina Kurakova and Marina Piredda.

 At the 2025 Canadian Championships in January, Medland Spence entered the event as a podium threat given her strong performance in Warsaw in November.
 She placed second in the short program, and despite falling to fourth place in the free skate, hung on to earn the bronze medal behind three-time national champion Madeline Schizas and silver medalist Sara-Maude Dupuis.
 Due to her performance at the national championship, Medland Spence was assigned to compete at the 2025 Four Continents Championships in Seoul alongside Schizas and Dupuis.
 She finished in fourteenth place.

+2025–26 season

+Medland Spence faced several health-related difficulties that impacted her ability to train, including injuries to her right knee and hips, labrum tears, a lumpectomy after she found a lump on her breast, and vertigo.
+She was able to compete at the 2025 CS Nebelhorn Trophy in September, where she placed tenth, and she made her Grand Prix series debut at the NHK Trophy in November, where she placed eleventh.

+In January, she competed at the 2026 Canadian Championships but withdrew following the short program due to suffering from a bad episode of vertigo on the day of the free skate.